roselleautoservices/roselleautoservices.github.io/content/homepages/services/index.md

 </div>
 <div class="ten columns"  style="padding: 20px;">
 	<h4>Collision</h4>
 Severe Collision Repair Services: We are expertly qualified at handling even the most severe of accident collision repairs.
-Our team of technicians will restore your vehicle back to pre accident condition while ensuring that your car is as safe as it was before you got into an accident.
-If we cant repair your car we will help you negotiate with your insurance adjuster to ensure that you are properly taken care of.
+Our team of technicians will restore your vehicle back to pre-accident condition while ensuring that your car is as safe as it was before you got into an accident.
+If we can't repair your car we will help you negotiate with your insurance adjuster to ensure that you are properly taken care of.
 Alignment Services: We have the latest technology in computerized frame measuring and straighten to ensure a perfect realignment of your vehicle.
-All of our alignment services are performed in house under the strictest standards in the industry returning your vehicle to manufacture specifications.
+All of our alignment services are performed in-house under the strictest standards in the industry returning your vehicle to manufacture specifications.
-Mechanical: We have an in house mechanic that inspects all vehicles for safety before they are released.
-We also perform in house tune ups and general mechanical repairs.
+Mechanical: We have an in-house mechanic that inspects all vehicles for safety before they are released.
+We also perform in-house tune-ups and general mechanical repairs.
 	</div>
 	</div>
 </div>